How can we get back to a vibrant prayer life during life’s busyness? How can we get back to truly engaging with God?

 Develop the habit of praying scripture

 If you need help developing this habit, consider Donald Whitney’s Praying the Bible.
 Learn to read and pray through the Word of God.
 The double blessing is apparent.
-Read the word and thank God for what you are reading, ask for grace to walk in the promises and commands from the text, praise Him for attributes captured by the author, and confess the sins you read that grieve the heart of God.
+Read the word and thank God for what you are reading.
+Ask for grace to walk in the promises and commands from the text, praise Him for attributes captured by the author, and confess the sins you are convicted of that grieve the heart of God.

 Introduce fasting as a way to seek the Lord on a new level

-Commit to a short amount of time in prayer and allow the experience of praying to God to be an aroma, and then the Spirit of God to convict and to encourage you to grow your prayer life.
+Commit to a short amount of time in prayer and allow the experience of praying to God to be an aroma, and then let the Spirit of God convict and encourage you to grow your prayer life.

 Be consistent and try dividing prayer into sessions

 This will help you work up to longer times spent in prayer.
-It’s better to start off consistent than with initial lofty goals that eventually die out.
-Try following the Daniel's model (Dan 6:10, 13) by dividing your prayer time into three sessions during the day.
+It’s better to start off consistent than to have initial lofty goals that eventually die out.
+Try following Daniel's model (Dan 6:10, 13) by dividing your prayer time into three sessions throughout the day.
 Be consistent as you retrain your spiritual muscles for more intimate communication with your Heavenly Father.

 [Editor's note: This post was originally published in November 2017 and has been updated.]